Consultation: MAS Guidelines on Artificial Intelligence Risk Management

 - Ensure adequate capability/capacity to implement and oversee AI safely.

+MAS reinforces that AI governance is not solely a technological function but a core enterprise risk management responsibility.
 Existing governance and risk frameworks should be updated to include:

 - AI risk appetite and thresholds